-Lawless is that kind of movie that didn’t make a lot of noise when it came out in 2012, and even though it was never a bad film, the feature seem to be get better each year.
-With an amazing cast formed by Tom Hardy, Gary Oldman, Jessica Chastain, Guy Pearce, Mia Wasikowska, Dane DeHaan and Shia LaBeouf, Lawless follows the story of three brothers who runs a bootlegging business during the prohibition in the 1920’s.
-Things start to get tricky when a new Marshall comes to town and will do everything on his power to arrest the brotherhood, in a mixture of McMabe & Mrs. Miller with Boardwalk Empire.
+Lawless is that kind of movie that didn’t make a lot of noise when it came out in 2012, and even though it was never a bad film, the feature seems to get better each year.
+With an amazing cast formed by Tom Hardy, Gary Oldman, Jessica Chastain, Guy Pearce, Mia Wasikowska, Dane DeHaan, and Shia LaBeouf, Lawless follows the story of three brothers who runs a bootlegging business during the prohibition in the 1920s.
+Things start to get tricky when a new Marshall comes to town and will do everything on his power to arrest the brotherhood, in a mixture of McCabe & Mrs. Miller with Boardwalk Empire.

 The Witch (2015) by Robert Eggers

-Inspired by true english folk-tales from the 1600’s, The Witch is a beautiful modern film that plays within the boundaries of horror and fantastical genre, creating a twisted homage to classic fairy tales.
+Inspired by true English folk-tales from the 1600s, The Witch is a beautiful modern film that plays within the boundaries of horror and fantastical genre, creating a twisted homage of classic fairy tales.
 After resenting the religion of a local village, a family moves to a new household in a forest where they find unfortunate events, from lack of harvest to the disappearance of one of the children.
 As the events get more serious, the psychological state from the family is tested, resulting in a surprising and violent ending.

 The Others (2001) by Alejandro Amenábar

 The Others is one of those brilliant films that we somehow forget it exists.
-Anyhow, I ended up remembering of it when I was thinking about this list.
+Anyhow, I ended up remembering it when I was thinking about this list.
 Is there something more isolated, cold and dark than the house of this film?
-What about the cinematography, how the director builds tension and and Nicole Kidman’s performance? defiantly a 21st century classic.
+What about the cinematography, how the director builds tension and Nicole Kidman’s performance?
+Defiantly a 21st-century classic.
 Inspired by the film The Innocents (1961) by Jack Clayton, the film tells the story of a mother who lives in a huge house with her two children while her husband is fighting in the war.
-However, noises and visions starts to indicate that they are not alone in the house.
+However, noises and visions start to indicate that they are not alone in the house.

 Days of Heaven (1978) by Terrence Malick